AshIgnYeo/bonanzapi/README.md

 # BonanzApi

-Just a simple exercise to train working with multipl APIs
+Just a simple exercise to train working with multiple APIs